LyubomirT/wincuts/README.md

 Go to the [Releases](https://github.com/LyubomirT/wincuts/releases) page and download the latest version of the app.
 Afterwards, simply extract the contents of the archive and run the `wincuts.exe` file.

-Afterwards, it's recommended to go to the `integration` folder and run the `integration.exe` file.
+When the extraction is complete, it's recommended to go to the `integration` folder and run the `integration.exe` file.
 This will let WinCuts launch at startup and will make it easier to use.

 ### Uninstalling